TheYellowArchitect/YoutubeDL-PowerGUI/README.md

 `--write-all-thumbnails` with your URL after, and press that mysterious Custom Button, and name it "Thumbnails"

 Now, every video you input, once you press that button, automatically downloads thumbnails atop the video!
-Any option you input (see examples above) do not have to be written time and time again `--write-all-thumbnails`, the goal of this program is to save time!
+Any option you input (see examples above) do not have to be written time and time again e.g. `--write-all-thumbnails` for every video, the goal of this program is to save time!
 For example, you could have a button to always download the videos you put, with embedded subtitles, instead of writing the subtitles options every time!

 ### Hotkeys